mfikes/persistent-objc-cljs/README.md

 persistent-objc-cljs
 ====================

-A project that compares performance of Anton Astashov's persistent Obj-C collections with ClojureScripts
+A project that compares performance of Anton Astashov's [persistent Obj-C collections](https://github.com/astashov/persistent.objc) with ClojureScript's.